mithunkumarc/learning-css-ui/position/ReadMe.md

 3. absolute :

-          setting absolute to an element makes it come out of normal flow , below element will take its place.
+          setting absolute to an element makes it come out of normal flow , below element will take its place. setting top/bottom left/right moves absolute element with respect to context of parent element(if it's position is relative) or context of screen.

           .samplebox {
               height: 100px;